werf/werf/docs/pages/guides/advanced_build/multi_images_application.md

 ### Database

 It is the `database` image.
-This image base on the official image of the PostgreSQL server.
-Werf adds configs and SQL file for bootstrap in this image.
+This image base on the official image of the PostgreSQL server. werf adds configs and SQL file for bootstrap in this image.
 The backend container uses the database to store its data.

 {% raw %}
 ```yaml